khoath/cpuminer-opt/README.md

 Support for even older x86_64 without AES_NI or SSE2 is not availble. cpuminer-multi by TPruvot supports this architecture.

 Windows is not supported at this time.
+However cpuminer-opt will run in a virtual machine such as Virtualbox at the same level of performance.

 The rest of this file is taken from cpuminer-multi.